im2fast4u/im2fast4u.github.io/index.md

 I am 10 years old and I have a passion for game development and physics.
 I study string theory and read Feynman books.
 I plan to be a quantum physicist when I am older, and get a PhD in physics.

 My studies in math and physics are very fun and exciting.
 I learn to make games in python.
-I also have an interest in building algorithms and solving hard puzzles.
+I also have an interest in data structures and algorithms, as well as solving puzzles.

 Every day I am learning more and building up my brain.
 I like to be challenged, but I am never challenged enough.
 I always like to stay curious and explore the world on my own.